guardian/cdk/docs/architecture-decision-records/002-component-constuctors.md

    By having a consistent style for constructors, users will know what to expect every time they use a class from the library.
 This makes the developer experience easier and faster as users do not have to check what is required for each class.

-2. Constrctors should be the best fit for each class
+2. Constructors should be the best fit for each class

    In the case of this library, this mainly means either missing out the id or changing the order of the id and props inputs.
 In scenarios where a sensible id can either be hardcoded or defaulted, this would prevent users from having to add ids everywhere, reducing the amount of code they have to write.